Showing results: 1 to 15 out of 25

 Many North Carolinians, and Americans from elsewhere, respected, if not adored, Gaston.
 John Marshall (1755-1835) once said that he would retire if he knew Gaston would replace him as U.S. Supreme Court Justice.
 In 1840, the state legislative leaders proposed Gaston as U.S. Senator, but he declined the honor.

 The first successful machine gun, known as the Gatling gun was invented by North Carolina native Richard J. Gatling in 1862.
-The gun saw limited use in the Civil War because the original model proved ineffective but once Gatling perfected his machine gun, the Union army purchased 100 guns in 1866.
+The gun saw limited use in the Civil War because the original model proved ineffective but once Gatling perfected his machine gun, the United States Army purchased 100 guns in 1866.
 Although the patent was eventually purchased by Colt’s Armory, the more developed guns built by Nordenfeldt and Maxim gun manufacturers outlasted the Gatling machine gun.

 When North Carolina’s manufacturing sector started growing rapidly during the mid-twentieth century, African American students lacked educational opportunities to become marketable in the modern workforce.
 To meet this demand, C. A. Barrett in 1948 started George Washington Carver College in Asheboro.